leandrosardi/blackops/README.md

 ## 4. Environment Variable `$OPSLIB`

-Additionally, you can define an environment variable `$OPSLIB`.
+Additionally, you can store one or more paths into the environment variable `$OPSLIB`.

 The `ops` command will look for `BlackOpsFile` there.

 Using `$OPSLIB` you don't need to write the `--config` argument every time you call the `ops` command.